bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - New Business
     - allow a business to be affiliated to more than one account
-    - Test account in Prod
+    - Test accounts in Prod

 ----
 Aug 20